Roasted Leg of Lamb

 Brush the top of the roast with olive oil and sprinkle liberally with rosemary.

 You can place a few halved or quartered potatoes around the roast if you like.
+If you do, add a cup of water to the pan to keep them moist.

 Place the roast in the oven and let cook for 15 minutes at 450 degrees.
 Then reduce the heat to 350 degrees and cook approximately 20 minutes per pound or until a meat thermometer reads 135 degrees.